natureminded/sockets_chat/readme.md

 ## Features To Add:

-	- Use keycodes (see Pacman assignment) to do type detection so users can see 'so and so is typing...'
+	- Use keycodes (see Pacman project) to do typing detection so users can see '{{username}} is typing...'
-	- Clean up mobile experience so chat isn't so far down page -- change the way users are displayed?
+	- Clean up mobile experience so chat displays cleaner -- change the way users are displayed?
 	- Create 1-1 chats when clicking users.
-	- Fade grey when logout (change class)
+	- Fade grey when logout (utilize jQuery change class)

 ## Bugs list:

 	- Mobile-issue: If user types too long of a message, it gets erased and the line empties and they have to start over (why does this happen?)

-	- Mobile Breakpoint: The screen widths of 992px -> 1006px have some issues at this breakpoint.
-Anything bigger is OK, anything smaller is OK, but this one window of width causes the user list and top button to stack irregularly.

 	- If user waits to enter name, the socket connection seems to timeout and the user's chats do not post.